calebmkim/mysportsblog/content/blog/historical-nba.md

 And to their credit, they did beat the Suns in 4 straight games after going down 2-0.

-However, I was not as impressed with their championship run as other years.
+Honestly, when I watched them in the playoffs, it felt like their offense was never quite clicking.
-Watching them in the playoffs, it felt like their offense was never quite clicking: for one point of reference, out of the final 8 teams in the playoffs that year, they had the 7th best offensive rating.
+One point of reference to support this: out of the final 8 teams in the playoffs that year, they had the 7th best offensive rating.
-(To be fair, they were a great defensive team.)
+They were obviously a great defensive team, though.

 ## Summary
 1. '16-'17 Warriors